ItsHighNoon1/Joker/README.md

   - stb/stb_vorbis.c
 - spdlog
   - spdlog/*.h
+The root directory of the repository should also be included.
+This removes the need to move up subdirectories to get between packages.

 In addition, you need to link static binaries for:
 - GLFW (glfw3.lib or platform equivalent)